drishya-nair/CertivoTakeHomeTest/DESIGN_DECISIONS.md

 - Professional appearance while being practical
 - Easy credential discovery without documentation

+### Hardcoded Password Storage for Assessment

+**Decision**: Store user credentials as hardcoded values in the authentication service rather than using a database or external authentication provider.

+**Why**: This is a small assessment project where the primary goal is to demonstrate authentication flow, JWT implementation, and security patterns rather than production-ready credential management.
+Hardcoded credentials eliminate database setup complexity and allow evaluators to immediately test the authentication system without additional infrastructure requirements.

+**Implementation**:
+- User credentials stored as hardcoded objects in `AuthController`
+- Password hashing using SHA-256 with salt for demonstration purposes
+- No database persistence or user management features
+- Simple credential lookup for authentication
+- Clear documentation of production security requirements

+**Benefits**:
+- Zero setup complexity for assessment evaluation
+- Demonstrates core authentication concepts and JWT flow
+- Eliminates database dependency for testing
+- Shows awareness of production security requirements
+- Provides clear learning value while acknowledging limitations

 ## User Experience Decisions

 ### Keeping Details Pages Despite Optional Requirement